civictechdc/mango-tango-cli/CONTRIBUTING.md

 - **Slack**: Join the [Civic Tech DC Slack workspace](https://civictechdc.slack.com)
 - **Issues**: Use GitHub Issues for bug reports and feature requests
-- **Discussions**: Use GitHub Discussions for questions and general discussion

 ### AI Development Assistance